 The Red Fern Dog Park has one entrance and one parking lot.
 If the lot is full, please do not park on the grass; instead, come back a different day and try again!
-If you *do* accidentally pull into a neighbor’s drive, please back all the way out or pull all the way in and turn around on their concrete slab and not in their grass.
+If you *do* accidentally pull into a neighbor’s drive, please back all the way out and do not drive on their grass.
 Thank you so much for understanding!

 Call 911 in the event of a medical emergency or any incident involving blood or a bite.

 - Any failure to heed park rules;